exactly-once/workshop/two-day-workshop.md

-Reliable and robust event-driven microservices: making sure each messages is processed exactly once
+Building reliable event-driven microservices architectures: making sure all messages are processed exactly once

 ### Abstract

-The workshop focuses on building line-of-business fault-tolerant cloud-based distributed systems.
-Such systems cannot afford to lose messages (nobody wants their order for Christmas gifts to be lost) nor to get them duplicated (that second Porsche in the drive way -- who ordered that?).
-Such systems were, in the past, built based on the firm ground established by either distributed transactions or large database instances that served also as messaging brokers.
-These technologies are either too expensive, too cumbersome or simply not available any more.
+The workshop focuses on building line-of-business, fault-tolerant, cloud-based distributed systems.
+Such systems cannot afford to lose messages (nobody wants their order for Christmas gifts to be lost) nor to get them duplicated (that second Porsche in the driveway -- who ordered that?).
+In the past, we used to build such systems on the firm ground established by distributed transactions or large database instances - serving both as business data stores and messaging brokers.
+These times have come to an end as these technologies are either too expensive, too cumbersome, or simply not available anymore.

-In this workshop you will learn how you to use simple and inexpensive components available in the cloud to build reliable and robust systems that don't compromise consistency.
+Through the workshop, you will learn how to use simple and inexpensive components available in the cloud to build reliable and robust systems that don't compromise consistency.
 The key to this is making peace with message duplication (yes, that's a fact of life) and understanding how and where it can be dealt with.

 Some of the topics we are going to cover:
  - Synchronous vs asynchronous communication in microservices